EOS-Nation/auditor.bos/README.md

 ---
 ### withdrawcand

-This action is used to withdraw a candidate from being active for custodian elections.
+This action is used to withdraw a candidate from being active for auditor elections.

 #### Assertions: